criticaldata/953-2019-team_i/analysis/MIMIC/Cardiogenic Shock Table.md

 ## Summary

-The dataset contains only the patients meeting the definition of SCAI shock >= C Cardiogenic Shock criteria as per the Jentzer et al. Cardiogenic Shock Classiﬁcation to Predict Mortality in the Cardiac Intensive Care Unit paper.
+The dataset contains only the patients meeting the definition of SCAI shock >= C Cardiogenic Shock criteria as per the *Jentzer et al. Cardiogenic Shock Classiﬁcation to Predict Mortality in the Cardiac Intensive Care Unit paper*.

 To access the dataset simply open the R file in : ./code/cardiogenic_shock_MIMIC.R

 The reason I did not export this final file as a CSV is because I wanted to give you the flexibility to change the inclusion criteria.